 Tours aren’t a necessity as long as you’re well-prepared.

-There are guides working inside the lighthouse, covered in the entrance fee that is usually a few dollars.
+There are guides working inside the lighthouse and the entrance fee that is usually a few dollars.

 See the visitor center in the video below: